jpowerj/dsps/ch01/01-04-set-theory.md

 ![Partition of $A \cup B$ in @thm-1-4-11](images/fig-1-6.svg){#fig-1-6 width="50%"}

+## Additional Properties of Sets

-**Additional Properties of Sets**: The proof of the following useful result is left to @exr-1-4-3 in this section.
+The proof of the following useful result is left to @exr-1-4-3 in this section.

 :::{prf:theorem} De Morgan's Laws
 :label: thm-1-4-9